goldschmidtj/slate/source/index.html.md

 We have language bindings in Shell, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/lord/slate) and inspired by the awesome documentation over at [Stripe] (https://stripe.com/docs/api).
+This example API documentation page was created with [Slate](https://github.com/lord/slate) and borrows from the awesome documentation over at [Stripe] (https://stripe.com/docs/api).
 Feel free to edit it and use it as a base for your own API's documentation.

 # Versioning

 We use versioning to roll out new API features and ensure our versions are backwards compatible.
-The current version is 2018-10-21 (v1).
+The current version is 2018-10-21 (0.0.1).

 # Authentication